 Recipe Import

-The ability to save recipes from websites, photos, cookbooks, or other apps into your recipe manager automatically, with ingredients and steps properly parsed.
+Recipe import is the ability to save recipes from websites, photos, cookbooks, or other apps into your recipe manager automatically β with ingredients, quantities, units, and steps properly parsed for scaling, shopping lists, and cook mode.

 Recipe import is how modern recipe managers solve the "recipes scattered everywhere" problem.
 Instead of bookmarking URLs that break, screenshotting recipes that pile up in your camera roll, or handwriting lists that get lost, you save everything to one organized, searchable collection.
 A good importer doesn't just store text.
 It parses ingredients, quantities, units, and steps so that features like recipe scaling, shopping lists, and cook mode work automatically.